ABridoux/scout/README.md

 scout -i People.plist "people.Robert.age=2" -v
 ```

 When dealing with large files (although it is not recommended to ouput large files in the terminal), colorising the ouput might bring to slowdowns.
-You can deactivate the colorisation with the flag `--no-color`.
+You can deactivate the colorisation with the flag `--no-color` or `--nc`.

 ##### Customise colors
 You can specify your own color set as explained [here](https://github.com/ABridoux/scout/wiki/%5B30%5D-Syntax-highlighting:-custom-colors).
 Also, some presets for the macOS terminal default styles can be found in the [Highlight presets folder](Highlight-presets)

+#### CSV export (2.0.0)
+Export data when dealing with arrays or a dictionary of arrays.
+Default separator ';' or customisable.

+#### Folding (2.0.0)
+Fold arrays or dictionaries at a certain depth level to make the data more readable

+#### Auto-completion of commands (2.0.0)
+When auto-completion is enabled on the shell, use `scout install-completion-script`, then the `source` command if needed to get auto-completion for scout commands.

 <br>